thatslifescience/github_dev/_posts/2020-05-13-science-cafe-covid19-panel-kdevarajan.md

 1. Tolkien, J.R.R. *The Fellowship of the Ring*.
 New York: Houghton Mifflin Company, 1994.
 Print.

-2. Spinney, Laura. *Pale rider: the Spanish flu of 1918 and how it changed the world*.
+2. Spinney, Laura. *Pale rider: The Spanish Flu of 1918 and How It Changed the World*.
 PublicAffairs, 2017.

 ## More From Thats Life [Science]
 {: .t60 }